martinsson/EncodeAudioLegacy/README.md

 Then initialize you environnement in order to be able to build the project, launch a unit test, have a look to the code coverage.

-At last, write unit tests to reach 100% code coverage.

 # Time keeper
-You have 30 minutes!
+You have 15 minutes!

 ##Acceptance tests
 At the end of this step:

 1. I am able to build the project
-2. I can launch a unit test
+2. I can launch a unit test (red then green)
 3. I can see the code coverage
-4. I reach 100% code coverage